nediyonbe/Scheduling/README.md

 The outcome of the model is the number of hours each employee works on each task for a given planning period

 ## Installation
-Use Python along with the following modules: pandas / pulp / numpy / datetime / csv / xlrd
+Use Python along with the following modules: pandas / pulp / numpy / datetime / xlrd

 Among the modules above pulp is crucial for solving the linear optimization.
 It is an open source alternative to  it software such as cplex and gams.
 To get the best level of efficiency, it should be used with pandas.